-Seahawks had their smallest draft class ever, but they used it to bolster big trades over the last year
+Seahawks had their smallest draft class ever, but they used it to bolster big trades over the past year

 In filling out a three-person draft that was not only the fewest players Seattle has ever picked but the fewest any team has since 1999, the Seahawks took an offensive tackle two inches taller than anyone else on the roster, and a cornerback whose lack of stature may have been a reason he was still available in the fourth round.

-The man now standing tallest in the Seahawks locker room is Florida offensive tackle Stone Forsythe, listed by the Seahawks at 6-9, 315 pounds, two inches more than the next-tallest Seahawk, tight end Colby Parkinson.
+The man now standing tallest in the Seahawks’ locker room is Florida offensive tackle Stone Forsythe, listed by the Seahawks at 6-9, 315 pounds, two inches more than the next-tallest Seahawk, tight end Colby Parkinson.

-“A monster of a man,’’ said general manager John Schneider of Forsythe, who spent the last two seasons playing left tackle and protecting the blind side of quarterback Kyle Trask, a second-round pick of Tampa Bay.
+“A monster of a man,’’ said general manager John Schneider of Forsythe, who spent the past two seasons playing left tackle and protecting the blind side of quarterback Kyle Trask, a second-round pick of Tampa Bay.

 Forsythe was taken with the 208th pick after Seattle moved up nine spots to get him thanks to a trade with the Bears in which the Seahawks gave up picks 217 and 250.